SovereignCloudStack/standards/SCS-Spec.md

 may support different volume types

-may support volume qos settings
+may support volume QoS settings

 should support volume transfer